Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: New bounds on separating redundancy

 While we focused on a simple presentation of our idea, the probabilistic upper bound in Theorem \ref{thm:probabilistic} may be improved by more careful analyses.
 As stated earlier, we present two useful variants that do not require too involved an argument.

-Recall that Theorem \ref{upb:probabilistic} involves the function $f_q(a,b)$ for nonnegative integers $a$, $b$ and a prime power $q$.
-For $b \leq a$, it was proved in \cite{Abdel-Ghaffar:2013} that this counts the number of $a \times b$ matrices over $\mathbb{F}_q$ of rank $b$ that do not contain all-zero rows.
+Recall that Theorem \ref{upb:probabilistic} involves the function $f_q(a,b)$ which counts the number of $a \times b$ matrices over $\mathbb{F}_q$ of rank $b$ that do not contain all-zero rows.
 We incorporate this knowledge to replace in our probabilistic argument the elementary fact, which is Lemma \ref{lm:subspace}, with the following lemma that allows for using a slightly more favorable probability space. \begin{lemma} Take $t, u, v \in \mathbb{N}$ with $u \geq v$.
 Let $\mathcal{E}$ be a $v$-dimensional subspace in a $u$-dimensional vector space over $\mathbb{F}_q$ and $M$ a $t\times u$ matrix whose rows are drawn independently and uniformly at random from $\mathcal{E}\setminus\{\boldsymbol{0}\}$.
 For $0\le r\le v$, the probability that $M$ is of rank $r$ over $\mathbb{F}_q$ is

 \end{lemma} \begin{IEEEproof} For any $r$-dimensional subspace $\mathcal{F}$ of $\mathcal{E}$, take an $r\times u$ matrix $B_{\mathcal{F}}$ whose rows form a basis of $\mathcal{F}$.
 Every $t \times u$ matrix $N$ of rank $r$ over $\mathbb{F}_q$ without all-zero rows can be written uniquely as a product $N = RB_{\mathcal{F}}$ of two matrices for some $\mathcal{F}$, where $R$ is a $t \times r$ matrix of rank $r$ over $\mathbb{F}_q$ without all-zero rows.
 Hence, $N$ and the pair $(R, B_{\mathcal{F}})$ has a one-to-one correspondence.
 Because $M$ is taken uniformly at random from all possible $(q^v-1)^t$ matrices, the claim follows by dividing the number of pairs $(R, B_{\mathcal{F}})$ by $(q^v-1)^t$. \end{IEEEproof}